RSRamKumar/Youtube_Music_Trending/README.md

 # Youtube Music Trending Project

-A project to find the top 10 trending music videos in India by scrapping the publically available Youtube API, parsing the relevant information and creating a simple dashboard in Plotly.
+A project to find the top trending music videos in India (or other region) by retrieving the data using the Youtube API, parsing the relevant information and creating a simple dashboard in Plotly.

+Airflow was launched using AWS EC2 instance.
+The transformed data was crawled by Glue Crawler from S3 Bucket.
+Then, interactive queries were written with the help of Athena to understand and answer questions regarding the trending.

 Tools Used:
 1. Python [ETL Pipeline including Pydantic for data parsing and validation],